Mike de Kock

 Mike de Kock (born February 14, 1964) is a South African racehorse trainer.
-He currently holds the South African record for most Grade 1 wins by a trainer with 139.
-He has trained over 3,600 winners who have won in South Africa, UAE, Hong Kong, Singapore, United Kingdom and the USA.
+He currently holds the South African record for most Grade 1 wins by a trainer, with 143.
+He has trained over 3,600 winners, who have won in South Africa, UAE, Hong Kong, Singapore, the United Kingdom and the US.

-De Kock has been champion trainer 8 times.
-In his career he has trained 133 Grade 1 winners, 148 Grade 2 winners, and 98 Grade 3 winners.
+De Kock has been champion trainer eight times.
+He has trained 141 Grade 1 winners, 159 Grade 2 winners, and 102 Grade 3 winners.

+On 1 February 2025, De Kock began officially training in partnership with his son Mathew following the latter's return to South Africa from Australia.

-On Sunday 27th July 2025, de Kock was inducted into the South African Hall of Fame for his achievements and contribution to the sport of horse racing in South Africa.
+On 27 July 2025, de Kock was inducted into the South African Hall of Fame for his achievements and contributions to the sport of horse racing in South Africa.

 Awards

-Mike de Dock has been awarded Champion Trainer of South Africa at the annual Equus Awards on seven occasions.
+De Kock has been awarded Champion Trainer of South Africa at the annual Equus Awards on seven occasions.

 Grade 1 Winners

 A list of all the Grade 1 winners trained by Mike de Kock.

 De Kock holds the record for the most Grade 1 Summer Cup victories with nine wins (three of them when the race was known as the Champion Stakes).